-In Malta you can indulge in outdoor living at its best.
-Its compact size means you can generally try out a new sport, laze on an island cruise or tour the most important historic sites and still have time to enjoy the nightlife.
+In Malta you can indulge in outdoor living at its best Its compact size means you can generally try out a new sport, laze on an island cruise or tour the most important historic sites and still have time to enjoy the nightlife.

-The Maltese islands offer plenty of opportunities for those seeking to learn a new skill, discover history or improve their fitness.
+The Maltese islands offer plenty of opportunities for those seeking to learn a new skill, discover its history or improve their fitness.
 If you are interested in sports, we cater for the seasoned enthusiast as well as for the novice.
 Malta has fitness facilities and spas at its luxury hotels and club resorts.

 The nightlife can be just as thrilling as in any other European city.
 In summer and winter, local and international DJs play for clubbers.
 There are cultural events, from theatre to street theatre and concerts all year round.
 Cultural events in Malta include the village festa or feast.
 The feast season in Malta spans a series of long weekends, starting from the end of May and running throughout June, July, August and September.
 During this period, there is hardly a weekend when a town or a village is not celebrating the feast of its patron saint or other saints worshipped at different churches.

 Banners, statues raised on decorated wooden columns, festoons and other adornments richly decorate the main streets of the localities where such feasts are celebrated.
-The inhabitants of the town or village then add to this festive mood by decorating their own balconies and rooftops with lights and festoons, some blue and some red depending on the feast in question.
+The inhabitants of the town or village then add to this festive mood by decorating their own balconies and rooftops with lights and festoons, some blue and some red, depending on the feast in question.
 Flags are also hoisted as a sign of participation in the feast day celebrations.

 The celebration of a typical Maltese festa lasts for 3 days or more.
-You may attend any evening – but be prepared to join in the merriment.
+You may attend on any evening – but be prepared to join in the merriment.
 Traditional as well as fast-food stands vie with each other to sell their wares to the crowds.
 Typical products are Maltese nougat and other sweets.
 Family homes are traditionally draped in finery, which may be glimpsed through the open doors and windows, unless your curiosity is rewarded with an invitation from the family to come inside for a closer look.

-The evenings often end with ground fireworks (Catherine wheels), a display in the night sky of fireworks exploding into different colours and shapes, or a bombardment of loud firecrackers.
+The evenings often end with ground fireworks (Catherine wheels), a display in the night sky of fireworks exploding into different colours and shapes or a bombardment of loud firecrackers.